 The rod cells of B. anthracis are stringed together like a chain and feature a capsule made of D-glutamic acid.
 This capsule is only formed on nutrient agar if increased CO2 tension is present.
-Under unfavorable culture conditions, endospores are formed, which are extremely environmentally resistant.
+Under unfavorable culture conditions, endospores are formed, which are very environmentally resistant.

 Anthrax is a zoonosis.
 The human is infected by direct contact with sick or deceased grazers or indirectly by animal products like wool, bone meal, or saddle cloth.
 That is why anthrax is also called Woolsorter’s disease.
-Through skin lesions, the spores enter the human body and pass into the vegetative, toxin-building form.
+Through skin lesions, the spores enter the human body and develop into the vegetative, toxin-building form.

 Pathomechanism of Bacillus anthracis

 The edema factor and lethal factor invade leukocytes under protection by their protective antigen.
 In the leukocytes, they increase the concentration of cAMP, which inhibits the phagocytosis of the infected cells.
 Since leukocytes are infected, the infected tissue typically seems non-different.
 The lethal factor induces the necrosis of granulocytes and a lot of anthrax bacteria are released.
 The uninhibited reproduction of bacilli and proliferation via lymph vessels and bloodstream follows.